deniyaldanidan/trials-1/Readme.md

 # About this Repo

-### This is a collection of repos to learn following tools
+## This is a collection of repos to tryout/learn/revise following tools
 - prisma
 - React Router
 - React-Query